alicemunsal/dohex/DoHex.md

 ### Component

-What is a component anyway.
 Component is overly used terminology in the software industry.
+In the context of this post:
+A component is a group of related functionality that resides behind a nice and clean interface.
 * ~~**Simple Function:** Email Sender, Message logger.~~
 * ~~**Group of Functionalities:** Notification service (sends Email, SMS, Mobile notifications),  CRUD interface for school assets.~~
 * ~~**Bounded Context in DDD:** Support Context, Sales Context~~